NetManAIOps/ChatTS/README.md

 ### OpenAI API Compatible Server
 You can deploy a OpenAI API compatible server with `vLLM`.
 Refer to [#11](https://github.com/NetManAIOps/ChatTS/issues/11) for details.

+### TS Generator
+We have provided a user-friendly time series generator to generate attribute pools and corresponding time series.
+You can refer to [examples/demo_ts_generator.ipynb](examples/demo_ts_generator.ipynb) to learn how to use it.

 ## Evaluation Datasets
 - Evaluation datasets (Dataset A and B) are available at https://doi.org/10.5281/zenodo.14349206.
 Each sample in these datasets has several parts: `timeseries`, which is the time series data itself; `question`, the query related to the time series; `answer`, the text-form standard answers provided for your reference only; `attributes`, the structured labels used to evaluate results; and `ability_types`, which indicates the types of tasks the question involves.